pilotmoon/popclipweb/site/kb/mas.md

 This assumes you have iCloud enabled on your Mac now, and you use the same iCloud account on the new Mac.

-## Fallback method

-If the Standalone edition did not unlock itself automatically, refresh the MAS receipt by following these steps:

-1. Install the Mac App Store edition of PopClip 2023.9.
-You can find it in the Purchased section your account page in the MAS.
-2. Run PopClip (MAS edition) once, then quit it.

-Then follow the steps in [How to migrate](#how-to-migrate) above.

 ## Migration FAQs